SAP-samples/teched2023-IN266/exercises/ex3/README.md

-# Exercise 2 - Configuration Setup
+# Exercise 3 - Configuration Steps

-In this exercise, we will do the configuration of the integration scenario against the workflow tasks.
+In this exercise, we will execute the workflow tasks.
+Following are the tasks that you have to execute.

-## Inbox
+## Task: Disclaimer

-The Inbox will display the first task of the scenario which is the Disclaimer.
-You will have to read the instructions of the Disclaimer task and click on Accept as shown below
+The first task of the workflow is the **Disclaimer** task.
+Please read the instructions of the **Disclaimer** task and click on **Accept** as shown below.

 ![disclaimer](/exercises/ex3/images/disclaimer.png)

-## Confirm Systems
+## Task: Confirm Systems

-The system task presents system components that is part of the integration setup.
-You can confirm the systems in this task and incase there are some changes, the values can be changed.

-You need to select the destination for Cloud Integration tenant as shown below

-Once that is done, click on Confirm Systems as shown in the above diagram.
+The next task is the **Confirm System Components** task.
+In this task, we will confirm the system/tenant details that will be used to set up the integration scenario.
+You need to select the destination (**CI: Cloud Integration Destination**) for the **SAP Cloud Integration tenant** as shown in the image below.
+Once that is done, click on **Confirm Systems** as shown in the above diagram.

+**<ins>NOTE: Please DO NOT change any other system details that are already pre-filled.</ins>**

 ![systems](/exercises/ex3/images/system.png)

-## Roles
+## Task: Assign Users to required Roles

-The roles task gives flexibility in assigning the tasks to the appropriate user.
-For example, in a customer environment the BTP Administrator might be different from the S/4 Administrator.
-Here you need to select the users of the Cloud Integration Automation Service who will be performing the tasks against the target system.
+The next task is the **Assign Users to required Roles** task.
+In this task, you will assign the user to the roles that are required by the workflow.
+In the productive scenario, these users may be different.
+For example, in a customer environment, the BTP Administrator might be different from the S/4 Administrator.
+But for the hands-on session, kindly assign your user to all the roles.

-You can click on the Assign all roles to me as shown below and proceed with the next tasks.
+<ins>**NOTE:** Click on the **Assign all roles to my user** as shown below and proceed to the next task by clicking **Confirm Role Assignment**.</ins>

 ![roles](/exercises/ex3/images/roles.png)

-## Integration Task
+## Task: Create Subaccount

 Now you will be presented with the first task of the integration scenario.
 The task presents some parameters on the top followed by the instructions below.